1757 - French invasion of Hanover – Richelieu marches towards Saxony

 |Order of battle of the French main army on September 28 1757|

-After the signature of the Convention of Kloster-Zeven, the Maréchal Duc de Richelieu wanted to canton his troops in several towns, awaiting new order from Versailles, and to prepare his winter-quarters in Brunswick (aka Braunschweig) and Hanover.
-However, considering Frederick's march against the Prince de Soubise in Saxony, Paris sent orders to Richelieu to advance on Halberstatdt to ease pressure on Soubise's Army and on the Reichsarmee.
-The French Court also instructed Richelieu to leave enough troops on the Aller to observe the Allied army and to contain it in the marshes around Stade even if it had theoretically surrendered.
+After the signing of the Convention of Kloster-Zeven, the Maréchal Duc de Richelieu wanted to canton his troops in several towns while he awaited new order from Versailles, and to prepare his winter-quarters in Brunswick (aka Braunschweig) and Hanover.
+However, because of Frederick's march against the Prince de Soubise in Saxony, Paris sent orders to Richelieu to advance on Halberstadt to ease pressure on Soubise's Army and on the Reichsarmee.
+The French Court also instructed Richelieu to leave enough troops on the Aller to observe the Allied army and to contain it in the marshes around Stade even though it had theoretically surrendered.

 Richelieu planned to personally reach Brunswick on September 19 while his first division would join him there on September 20.
 By September 23, he intended to have all his divisions assembled at Brunswick.
 He also instructed Lieutenant-General de Bercheny, commanding at Halberstadt, to assemble his corps and to march on the Werra with the design of encamping somewhere between Kassel and this river to support Soubise if the latter resolved to retire towards Kassel.